Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

 \paragraph{\textbf{EMFIs on MCUs.}}

-Dehbaoui et al.~\cite{dehbaoui2013electromagnetic} (2013) demonstrated an EMFI on a reference software AES implementation on a 32-bit ARM Cortex-M3 CPU.
-The authors target the AES round counter to induce the execution of an additional round to enable feasible cryptanalysis.
-An EM pulse generator is used to perform the EMFI on the ninth and tenth AES rounds with a high success rate (up to 100\%).
-An key recovery attack was presented, showing that the encryption key could be recovered with two correct and two faulty ciphertext pairs.
+Dehbaoui et al.~\cite{dehbaoui2013electromagnetic} (2013) mounted an EMFI-based key recovery attack on a reference software AES implementation on a 32-bit ARM Cortex-M3 MCU (24MHz).
+The work targeted the AES round counter at the ninth and tenth rounds to induce an additional round of execution with high success (up to 100\%).
+This enabled feasible cryptanalysis with which the encryption key could be recovered using two pairs of correct and faulty ciphertexts.